 Open Tuesday – Saturday

-The Fairview Fine Arts Centres focuses on providing learning opportunities, information sharing, exhibits and workspaces to everyone interested in the arts.
+The Fairview Fine Arts Centre focuses on providing learning opportunities, information sharing, exhibits and workspaces to everyone interested in the arts.

 Art Gallery of Grande Prairie.
 Photo Credit: Scott Norsworthy